tmaklin/sweepsim/README.md

     --gzip <gzippedInput>
 	Read from input files compressed with gzip (.gz).
 	--compress <compressOutput>
 	Write the output in compressed format (.gz).
-	--compressed <compressedInput>
-	Read from input files compressed with gzip (.gz).
-	--gzip <gzipOutput>
-	Write the output in compressed format (.gz).

 	--help